jesswils/gym-typescript/README.md

 # Gym SPA

-This is a React website bootstrapped with Vite, based on the tutorial by Ed Roh: https://www.youtube.com/watch?v=I2NNxr3WPDo
+This is a React and Tailwind website bootstrapped with Vite, based on the tutorial by Ed Roh: https://www.youtube.com/watch?v=I2NNxr3WPDo.

 <img src="src\assets\github.png" alt="screenshot of homepage"/>